January 15, 2014

 Sadly, the fruit of this view is often self-hatred, shame, and contempt, which lead to increased sexual struggles.
 After decades of failure, many with this view either conclude they are oppressed by demons or doubt their salvation.

 Craig acknowledged that he had turned from a man who lacked a self to one who put self above others and ultimately above the God who called him to serve.
 Unfortunately, he never looked at the deeper structure of sin involved in his lust.
-In part his efforts to control his lust were God-honoring; but on the other hand he never faced the fact that his lust was far more than merely a struggle with sexual thoughts.
+In part, his efforts to control his lust were God-honoring; but on the other hand, he never faced the fact that his lust was far more than merely a struggle with sexual thoughts.
+He didn’t have a complete answer to the question, “What is lust?”

 Lust is a failure to exercise the will toward righteousness.
 People who battle any form of lust must work at strengthening their wills.
 But it is never enough merely to address one’s lack of discipline.
 It is crucial to view lust as a product of hatred: hatred of our loneliness and our circumstances, and hatred of the God who requires us to love in spite of our pain.
-Lustful addictions are the vehicle to flee from the ache in our souls and use our helplessness as an excuse not to love others and God.
+Lustful addictions are the vehicle to flee from the ache in our souls.
+They use our helplessness as an excuse to not love others and God.

 1. Face the problem.
 Addictive lust feeds on the darkness of denial.
 “I’m not an alcoholic.
 I just drink to sooth my nerves—or to feel more relaxed.”
 “I may masturbate a lot, but doesn’t everyone at one time or another?”
 “I know I work too late, but it’s only until I get more settled in my job.”
 Deception is the ally of lust in that it allows us to serve “two masters” and make it look as if all is well (Matthew 6:24).